A parameter ASIP for the quadratic family: Introduction

 The value $a_*=4$ is not covered by our arguments for technical reasons, since $c_1$ and $c_2$ then lie on the boundary of $I$ (see e.g.\ Footnote~\ref{a=4}).
 It is possible (but a bit cumbersome) to handle (a one-sided neighbourhood of) this value by a change of coordinates as in \cite[Lemma~2.1]{tsujii}.

-We expect that the methods\footnote{For example, \cite[Lemma~8.1]{A} would replace \cite[Lemma~V.6.5]{DMS} in the proof of Proposition~\ref{keyprop}.} of this paper can be extended to the case when the ``root'' $a_*$ is transversal, mixing, but only Collet--Eckmann and polynomially recurrent (for large enough $\kappa_0>1$), instead of Misiurewicz.
-We restrict here to Misiurewicz parameters $a_*$, for the sake of simplicity, and, more importantly, since what is most desirable in view of our original motivation to extend the analysis of \cite{DLS}, is to obtain a ``fatter'' Cantor set $\Omega_*$ (as opposed to a fatter set of root points $a_*$): Indeed, this extension will probably require the ASIP on a set $\widetilde \Omega$ for which there exists $\beta >1$ such that
+We expect that the methods\footnote{For example, \cite[Lemma~8.1]{A} would replace \cite[Lemma~V.6.5]{DMS} in the proof of Proposition~\ref{keyprop}.} of this paper can be extended to the case when the ``root'' $a_*$ is mixing, but only Collet--Eckmann and polynomially recurrent (for large enough $\kappa_0>1$), instead of Misiurewicz.
+We restrict here to Misiurewicz parameters $a_*$, for the sake of simplicity.
+What is most desirable in view of our original motivation to extend the analysis of \cite{DLS}, is to obtain a ``fatter'' Cantor set $\Omega_*$ (as opposed to a fatter set of root points $a_*$): Indeed, this extension will probably require the ASIP on a set $\widetilde \Omega$ for which there exist $\beta>1$ and a full measure subset $\widetilde \Omega_1\subset \widetilde \Omega$ such that

 (See \cite[(5), Prop.~F]{BS2}, note that \cite[Lemma~E]{BS2} even uses $\beta<2$ close to $2$.)
-Property \eqref{tscond0} is known for all $\beta <2$ for the set $\widetilde \Omega$ studied\footnote{Beware that Tsujii's result cannot be used immediately.
+Property \eqref{tscond0} is known for all $\beta <2$ for the sets $\widetilde \Omega_1\subset \widetilde \Omega$ studied\footnote{Beware that Tsujii's result cannot be used immediately.
 In particular, the main argument in the construction of the parameter set in Theorem~1 of \emph{Pre-threshold fractional susceptibility function: holomorphy and response formula,} arxiv.org/2203.07942, is flawed.} by Tsujii \cite{tsujii}.
-Although it is not stated in the literature, the Cantor set $\Omega_{BC}$ from the (exponential) Benedicks--Carleson construction at a transversal Misiurewicz point $a_*$ should\footnote{See \eqref{momo}, noting that $|\omega_0|=2\epsilon$, and taking $j\ge N_0$ for $N_0=O |\log \epsilon|$ (as is the case in the proof of Proposition~\ref{keyprop}).} satisfy \eqref{tscond0} for some $\beta >1$.
 For our Cantor set $\Omega_*\subset \Omega_{BC}$, we expect that for any $\kappa>1$, taking $\kappa_0$ large enough in Proposition~\ref{keyprop} the factor $\epsilon^\beta$ in \eqref{tscond0} must be replaced by $\epsilon |\log \epsilon|^{-\kappa}$ (see \eqref{momo'}), which does not seem good enough.
-Attaining the goal of our original motivation may thus require establishing the ASIP on a Cantor set having larger density at $a_*$ and thus weakening the polynomial lower recurrence in the construction (see comments in the next paragraph).
-We view this as the most desirable improvement of our main theorem --- as opposed to enlarging the set of root parameters $a_*$.
-If necessary, one could in fact restrict to postcritically finite (Milnor--Thurston) root parameters $a_*$.
+Attaining the goal of our original motivation may thus require establishing the ASIP on a Cantor set having larger density, and thus weakening the polynomial lower recurrence in the construction (see comments in the next paragraph).
+We view this as the most desirable improvement of our main theorem.